 Advanced training in leadership skills.
-Available to all leaders in Cub Scouts, Boy Scouts, Varsity Scouts, and Venturing, as well as council and district Scouters.
+Available to all leaders in Cub Scouts, Scouts BSA, Varsity Scouts, and Venturing, as well as council and district Scouters.

 Required for all registered Scouters.
 At all times, youth safety is the number one priority.
 At the same time, adults need to know the rules for keeping themselves safe.
-Comprehensive Youth Protection training teaches all the do’s and don’ts of working with youth and is offered through the Online Learning Center, or your district or council.
+Comprehensive Youth Protection Training teaches all the do’s and don’ts of working with youth and is offered online at my.scouting.org, or your district or council.

 Youth Protection Training for Venturing